luckeiros/ticket-api/README.md

 ## Final Considerations

 One of the requirements for this test was to create any type of storage, but I couldn't make because of the limited time I had to make this test, not because of the deadline, but because I'm very overwhelmed in my current job and I almost had no time to do everything I wanted to do in this test.
-I had some ideas: using Room Database to cache the events the user already saw for at least 1 hour, avoiding unnecessary network requests for the same result.
+I had some ideas: using Room Database to cache the events already seen for at least 1 hour, avoiding unnecessary network requests for the same result.
 Also, if I had more time, I would apply Paging 3 from Jetpack to have a more concise and recommended pagination logic, but due to the lack of time, I had to make it the old way.
 Well, despite everything mentioned, I put my heart in this test, working a few days along the dawn, but that's it.
-Thank you.

 Lucas